alttch/eva3/doc/framework-development.rst

 Using IEID
 ~~~~~~~~~~

-Starting from EVA ICS 3.3.2, item states are replicated between nodes and
+Starting from EVA ICS 3.3.2, item states are replicated between EVA ICS nodes
-client/server with "IEID" (Incremental Event Identifier).
-IEID is always
+and between client applications and server back-end with "IEID" (Incremental
-incremental and it is the most reliable way in EVA ICS to handle item state
+Event Identifier).
+IEID is always incremental and it is the most reliable way
-events.
+in EVA ICS to handle item state events.

 All serialized item states have "ieid" field, which is changed only when either
 item state or some special item parameters (e.g. "action_enabled" for units or